History of the LightEagle Island Lighthouse, since 1838

 Eagle Island Caretakers gather with friends outside the freshly painted lighthouse during 2018’s annual Open House.

 Since 1996, Eagle Island Caretakers has maintained and improved the lighthouse.
 However, in 2013, they recognized work done over the years was not sufficient to keep the structures standing in an adverse marine environment.
-The board developed a three-phase renovation plan with a lighthouse restoration contractor, J.B.
+The board developed a multi-phase renovation plan with a lighthouse restoration contractor, J.B.
 Leslie Company of Portsmouth, NH.
 Thanks to a few private donors, they completed the first two phases of the plan.
 Work included reconstructing the doorway, repointing the outer granite blocks, applying high-end architectural paint, redoing the paint and paneling inside the lantern house, refinishing the outside lantern house deck, and clearing the surrounding overgrowth.
-The final phase, estimated to cost $50,000, is on hold until further funds are raised.
+The final phases, estimated to cost $50,000, are on hold until further funds are raised.

 “Eagle Island Light is on the way to becoming the most picturesque and best-restored light of its kind on the coast.”